nf-core/multiplesequencealign/README.md

 If you only have one dataset and want to align it using one specific MSA tool (e.g. FAMSA or FOLDMASON), you can run the pipeline with one single command.

-Your input is a fasta file ([example](https://github.com/nf-core/test-datasets/blob/multiplesequencealign/testdata/setoxin-ref.fa))?
+Is your input a fasta file ([example](https://github.com/nf-core/test-datasets/blob/multiplesequencealign/testdata/setoxin-ref.fa))?
 Then:

 ```bash
 nextflow run nf-core/multiplesequencealign \